katsofroniou/restaurant-site/frontend/README.md

 If you need to style all of a certain element on a page, please give it a class and follow naming conventions to avoid conflicts with the same element being used in another page.

+# Creating a .jsx file with a function to be called by other pages

+If you need to create a function that'll be called in another jsx file you can do so and call it what you need to.
+However, only do this if the function is one that will be called on multiple pages as otherwise this is inefficient and unnecessary.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).